-We run a number of support services including an
+We run a number of support services including

-- self-help support groups which are lead by volunteers who have experienced depression
+- Self-help support groups which are lead by volunteers who have experienced depression

-- "Living Life to the Full" courses based on Cognitive Behavioural Therapy in the
+- "Living Life to the Full" courses based on Cognitive Behavioural Therapy in

 Our successful Look OK...Feel Crap?
 (2007) and Getting On, Not Getting Down (2009), are flagship campaigns that have encouraged people to seek help for their depression and our Mood Matters campaign (2010) encourages good mental health in everyone.